 Strengthening Community Connections in the Regenerative Poultry Value Chain

-This project aims to promote a more equitable supply chain in regenerative poultry, working with a diverse group of Latino and white farmers and processing plant workers in Minnesota, Wisconsin, and Iowa.
-In partnership with the Regenerative Agriculture Alliance (RAA), a non-profit organization, we will use a participatory action approach to identify challenges faced by farmers and workers who are organizing this new supply chain.
-We will explore the use of affinity groups and farmer learning circles to promote structures of democratic governance.
+This project aimed to promote a more equitable supply chain in regenerative poultry, working with a diverse group of Latino and white farmers and processing plant workers in Minnesota, Wisconsin, and Iowa.
+In partnership with the Regenerative Agriculture Alliance (RAA), a non-profit organization, we used a participatory action research (PAR) approach to identify challenges faced by farmers and workers organizing this new value chain.
+We explored the use of affinity groups and farmer learning circles to promote structures of democratic governance and peer-to-peer learning.

-The project team, consisting of myself, my advisor, and an undergraduate student, will work closely with the RAA to help organize farmer and worker affinity groups.
-Farmer-to-farmer learning circles will be organized to increase relationship-building and knowledge-sharing among participants, including current and future producers, and processing plant workers who want to learn where the chicken they process comes from.
-Focus groups and interviews will be conducted to understand the impact of these activities and the challenges faced by participants as they engage in supply chain development.
+The project team, consisting of myself (Dr. Ana Fochesatto), my advisor (Dr. Adena Rissma), and an undergraduate research assistant (Annabelle Jurena), worked closely with the RAA to help implement the PAR activities.
+Twelve farmer-to-farmer learning circles were organized across the project period (September 2023–November 2025) to increase relationship-building and knowledge-sharing among participants, including current and aspiring producers, and processing plant workers.
+Focus groups and semi-structured interviews were conducted to understand the impact of these activities and the challenges faced by participants as they engaged in supply chain development.
+Over the full project, 163 stakeholders were engaged, including farmers, processing plant workers, RAA staff, aspiring farmers, and community members who participated in activities or signed up for updates and received final project products.

-Researchers will create a database on current policies and programs that can support this effort, (i.e. cost-share programs, grants, and farmer services).
-Through community-based discussions, farmers will collaboratively develop strategies for building more equitable supply chains.
-Our team will synthesize results and present them to participants throughout the project so they can use the findings to make strategic decisions.
-We will also present at the annual Regenerative Poultry Convergence in 2024 and 2025.
+Researchers created a database of 51 current policies and programs that can support this effort (i.e., cost-share programs, grants, and farmer services).
+Through community-based discussions, farmers collaboratively developed strategies for building more equitable supply chains.
+Our team synthesized results and presented them to participants throughout the project so they could use the findings to make strategic decisions.
+An internal community report was produced and shared with all active stakeholders to support ongoing learning and organizational development within the value chain.
+A learning circle guide was produced in English and Spanish to share implementation strategies with other organizations and farmer networks.
+Research findings were also presented at the Regenerative Poultry Convergence in 2024, the American Anthropological Association in 2024, and throughout 2025 in monthly farmer meetings.

-We will evaluate our impact by tracking the number of attendees at affinity group meetings and learning circles.
-Feedback will be requested through online post-event surveys and evaluation questions in interviews and focus groups to assess the impact of project activities on relationship building, knowledge of regenerative agriculture practices and resources available, and an increased sense of ownership and control over the supply chain.
+We evaluated our impact by tracking the number of attendees at affinity group meetings and learning circles (12 learning circles with 79 unique attendees; monthly farmer meetings with 29 unique attendees).
+Feedback was collected through post-event surveys (96% reported being "very satisfied"), and evaluation questions in interviews and focus groups assessed the impact of project activities on relationship building, knowledge of regenerative agriculture practices and available resources, and participants' sense of ownership and control over the supply chain.
+This project also directly supported my (Dr. Fochesatto) successful completion of my PhD (May 2025) and led to a USDA NIFA Postdoctoral Fellowship to continue participatory action research on small-scale meat processing.

 Project Objectives:

-The expected action outcomes from the project activities include changes on the farms and across the supply chain.
-Farmers will implement regenerative poultry practices leading to improved soil health, quality of life, and profitability.
-Farmers will share their regenerative poultry best practices with others, leading to wider adoption.
-Farmers and workers will participate in the development of shared governance structures that will foster equity across the supply chain.
-Lastly, farmers and workers will make use of the research gathered about policies and programs relevant to regenerative poultry in each state and make recommendations for needed changes.
+The action outcomes from the project activities included changes on the farms and across the supply chain.
+Farmers implemented regenerative poultry practices, leading to improved soil health, quality of life, and profitability.
+Farmers shared their regenerative poultry best practices with others, leading to wider adoption.
+Farmers and workers participated in the development of shared governance structures that fostered equity across the supply chain.
+Farmers and workers made use of the research gathered about policies and programs relevant to regenerative poultry in each state and contributed recommendations for needed changes.

-To evaluate project outcomes, we will track the number of attendees at learning circles and affinity groups, and collect post-event surveys.
-In the interviews and focus groups, we will explore the impact of the learning circles and affinity groups and ask questions to evaluate the implementation and success of this project, including the usefulness of the policies and programs database.
+To evaluate project outcomes, we tracked the number of attendees at learning circles and affinity group meetings, and collected post-event surveys.
+In the interviews and focus groups, we explored the impact of the learning circles and affinity groups and asked questions to evaluate the implementation and success of this project.

 Cooperators